 - NPN transistors have huge applications than PNP transistors.
 This is because of the faster responses of NPN transistors.

-Thus, in this article, we learned how to differentiate between NPN and PNP Transistors.
-There are some other posts on this website related to Transistors.
-Do visit those articles from the menu bar at the top of the page or from the related post section.
-If you have any doubt on this topic you can ask me in the comment section.
+In this article, we learned how to differentiate NPN and PNP Transistors.
+If you have any doubts on this topic you can ask me in the comment section.